Antony-Thornton/MS4--Fitness-Subscription-App/README.md

     * Order Information - Date, time and order number
     * Order Summary - Summary of the checkout/cart pages
     * Delivery information - Name, address etc
-    * Billing informtaion - Order total, fee and grand total
+    * Billing information - Order total, fee and grand total

 ## Profile Page
 * The profile page should summarise the stored delivery information of the user with the ability to update the information
 * The users order history should be available and the order number should take them to a replica of the checkout success page for that specific order

 ## Product Management Page
 * The product management page allows super users to add a new product only